salepape/solar-system-simulation/README.md

 ## :bricks: Features

-The actual simulation is decoupled from the object-oriented engine that runs it.
+The actual simulation is decoupled from the object-oriented engine that powers it.
 Below are its main features:
-* :ringed_planet: Celestial Bodies with their moons, in motion along circular orbits, with adjustable simulation speed
+* :ringed_planet: Celestial Bodies with their Moons, in motion along circular orbits, with adjustable simulation speed
 * :movie_camera: Perspective Camera Controller & Input System for an intuitive exploration
-* :globe_with_meridians: Meshes computed in code from scratch, or loaded from file for asteroid/ring system 3D Models
+* :globe_with_meridians: Meshes computed in code from scratch, or loaded from file for Asteroid/Ring System 3D Models
 * :mag: Mesh blending taking into account the distance of each Scene Entity to the Perspective Camera
-* :rocket: 3D Mesh Renderer with instanced rendering to draw the belts in a more performant way
+* :rocket: 3D Mesh Renderer with instanced rendering to draw the Belts in a more performant way
 * :page_facing_up: Glyph Loader rendered on 2D quads to display the names of Celestial Bodies
 * :flashlight: Blinn-Phong Illumination model running on GPU via GLSL shaders, with a Point Light for Sun contribution.